 Scientists continue to study ways to replace the missing metabolites in patients who are prone to inflammatory bowel disease and colorectal cancer (colon cancer).
 New research, published in the American Journal of Pathology, describes the introduction of histamine-producing intestinal bacteria in mice lacking the enzyme histidine decarboxylase, reduces inflammation and tumor formation.
-The results indicate that the change in the intestinal microbiome using probiotics may be a new preventive measure for patients with inflammatory risk ofbowel disease .
+The results indicate that the change in the intestinal microbiome using probiotics may be a new preventive measure for patients at risk for inflammatory bowel disease .

 The researchers conducted a series of experiments on rodents that have lacked the enzyme necessary for the conversion of histidine to histamine.
 Experimental mice were injected with the probiotic Lactobacillus reuteri 6475 which is capable of converting histidine to histamine, and control animals received placebo.
 Mice given probiotics before and after administration of chemical agent for tumor formation, after which the tissue was sent for analysis.